open-learning/git4ol/README.md

 ### Fixing a lesson

-When modifying a lesson we start by checking out the `tag` of the lesson we're about to fix to a detached `HEAD`:
+When fixing a lesson we start by checking out the `tag` of the lesson we're about to fix into a detached `HEAD`:

 ```shell
 author@shell:~/mock$ git checkout --detach markdown@0.0.0